 - Use cash flow statement model in excel or software to predict future cash-flows

 - Train your project supervisors so they understand cash-flow management

 - Make credit facilities available

 Dealing with suppliers

-Keep looking for best deals even if u have a fixed supplier
+- Keep looking for the best deals even if u have a fixed supplier

-Outsource when practicable.
-Companies pay every week or fortnightly to employees on fixed wages, while payment to sub-contractors can be arranged on a monthly basis
+- Outsource when practicable.
+Companies pay every week or fortnightly to employees on fixed wages, while payment to sub-contractors can be arranged every month

-Don’t put all the cash into the single project.
-Take more than one projects on different timings to help manage the cash-flows during production
+- Don’t put all the cash into a single project.
+Take more than one projects at different timings to help manage the cash-flows during production

 Effective Cash Management is an ongoing task and needs to be controlled in every project.
 You should use a dynamic and automated Financial Model created by Oak business Consultant, or Financial Analysis services.